-Less is definitely more in the latest minimalist opus from Russian documentarian Victor Kossakovsky.
+Less is definitely more in the latest minimalist opus from award-winning Russian documentarian Victor Kossakovsky (“The Belov’s,” “Wednesday”).
 Dually inspired by “View From the Window at Le Gras,” the first photograph ever taken, and E.T.A.
-Hoffman’s "My Cousin’s Corner Window,” “Hush!” consists entirely of shots of a street in St. Petersburg taken from the same window vantage-point over the course of a year.
+Hoffman’s short story “My Cousin’s Corner Window,” “Hush!” consists entirely of shots of a street in St. Petersburg taken from the same window vantage-point over the course of a year.
 A wonderful deadpan comedy, pic should play well on the fest circuit and may attract marginal arthouse play.